 The parallelly package provides functions that enhance the parallel packages.
 For example,

 availableCores() gives the number of CPU cores available to your R process as given by R options and environment variables, including those set by job schedulers on high-performance compute (HPC) clusters.
-If R runs under ‘cgroups’ or a Linux container, then their settings are acknowledges too.
-If nothing else is set, the it will fall back to
+If R runs under ‘cgroups’ or in a Linux container, then their settings are acknowledges too.
+If nothing else is set, then it will fall back to

 parallel::detectCores().
 Another example is

 parallel::makePSOCKcluster() while doing a better job in setting up remote cluster workers without having to know your local public IP address and configuring the firewall to do port-forwarding to your local computer.
 The functions and features added to this package are written to be backward compatible with the parallel package, such that they may be incorporated there later.
 The parallelly package comes with an open invitation for the R Core Team to adopt all or parts of its code into the parallel package.